 Hippos have unique skin.
 The fine epidermis renders the skin extremely sensitive to dehydration, up to seven times that of other mammals.
 For this reason, they while away the hottest hours of the day submerged in water without which, they would overheat.

 If exposed to excessive heat and radiation the hippo will react firstly by secreting a red fluid from mucous glands on the skin, which is not blood, that acts as a sunscreen and thereafter the skin will dry and crack.
 In times of drought, hippos pack together in mud pools to remain hydrated.
 This leads to a great deal of conflict and they may then travel vast distances seeking permanent water.

 Females have been observed dribbling saliva over exposed calves.
 A hippo’s eyes, nostrils and ears are situated high on its head and this enables the hippo to keep its heat-sensitive body submerged while all its vital senses are above the water to keep a lookout for trouble.

+Hippos bask in the sun to warm themselves up, particularly during cooler times of the year.
 Hippo calves lose heat much quicker than the adults.
 If it is cold, a calf will lift itself onto its mother’s back to bask in the sun.
-By Megan Emmet
+By Megan Emmett

 In South Africa, a female hippo can produce up to ten calves during her lifespan of around 35 years.
 The cow gives birth to a single calf after a gestation period of 240 days.
 Female hippos hide their newborns in the nearby reeds for a few days, until the baby is ready to join the herd.